wejaeger/titaniumbackupmessageviewer/trunk/docs/README.txt

  - fixed bug: wrong number of messages displayed in some cases
  - fixed bug: mms are alway the last in order, they do not correctly appear in date/time order
- - left and right aligned message bubbles in message viewer, with of bubbles no longer fixed, adapts now do the text with.
+ - left and right aligned message bubbles in message viewer, width of bubbles no longer fixed, adapts now do the text width.
+ - display long recent files path names shortened